Bonnac, Ariège

 Bonnac (/fr/; Bonac) is a commune in the Ariège department of southwestern France.
 It lies between the altitudes of 237 and 413 m.
 The village currently lies at the bottom of a hill but was previously located on the hill as evidence by remains of foundations.
 A castle, now ruined, lay on top of the hill and was itself built on top of Roman foundations.
 The most notable building is the Eglise Saint-Pierre which dates to the 12th century and houses a baptismal font dating back to the early Romanesque era.

 Population

-Inhabitants of Bonnac are called Bonnacois.
+Inhabitants of Bonnac are called Bonnacois in French.